 Schiphol Group is part of various project groups that determine long-term objectives for all of the world’s airports.
 ACI (Airport Council International) World oversees this process.
-ICAO (International Civil Aviation Organization) works on long-term objectives for the whole aviation sector.
+At the same time, ICAO (International Civil Aviation Organisation) is working towards net-zero CO2 for the entire international aviation sector by 2050.

 To and from the airport

 At the airport